Sessions Accused by Fellow Methodists of Violating Church Rules Over ‘Zero Tolerance’ Immigration Policy

 A ‘publicity stunt’?

-Founded 50 years ago, the United Methodist Church has about 7 million members in the United States and is one of the country’s most ideologically diverse Protestant bodies.
+Founded 50 years ago, the United Methodist Church has about 7 million members in the United States and is one of the country’s most ideologically diverse Protestant denominations.
 Hillary Clinton and former President George W. Bush are both members.

 The Rev. William Lawrence, a former professor at Perkins School of Theology and an expert on the United Methodist Church, said it would be “highly unusual” for any charges against Sessions to move beyond the stage of reconciliation, in which Sessions, his local pastor and his local bishop would seek a “just resolution” to settle the matter.